25 Types of Succulents That Make Great Houseplants

-With so many succulents out there, however, it can be difficult to establish which ones will thrive in your home.
-Read on for 13 of the most popular succulents that make great houseplants to find the one that’s perfect for you.
+With so many different types of succulents out there, however, it can be difficult to establish which ones will thrive in your home.
+We’ve rounded up some of the most popular succulent types that grow well indoors—you’re sure to find the one that’s perfect for your pad!

 1. Aloe Vera (Aloe barbadensis Miller)